 Birthday party Malawian style

-The next day M.J.invited us for breakfast at his house in Kande Beach.
+The next day M.J., one of the locals we meet the previous day, invited us for breakfast at his house in Kande Beach.

 This is how a house in Malawi looks like.
 In Kande Beach we made friends with the locals.
 One of them invited us for breakfast.
 Later on we were even staying at his house.
 Check out my BRAND NEW post and vlog of my Malawi roadtrip: link in navigation #onclaudi9 #culturechannel #culturevibes #culturetrips #culturetrip #makingmemories #traditionalculture #cultureroom #localspots # #localstyle #humansof #culturetrip #locals #likethelocals #instaafrica #humans #humansoftheworld #culturelife #makingfriends #traditionaloutfit #localspot #swimming #travellikealocal #breakfast #beautiful #culture #sunshine #roadtrip #humansoftheworld #homestay